anur0n/academic-personal-webpage-kickstart/content/post/unity_ml_scene_controlling_python/index.md

                   side_channels = [engine_configuration_channel, channel])
 ```

 We pass our channel as the side_channels argument.
-To learn about the details on how to start the environment with UnityML follow this documentations.
+To learn about the details on how to start the environment with ML-agent follow [this](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md) documentations.

 Here is the output of two enum (Main, PaperRod) values passed as FloatPropertiesChannel.